-Students, staff and visitors are encouraged to notify the Department of Public Safety at 911 or 231-591-5000 of any emergency or potentially dangerous situations at the Big Rapids campus.
+Students, staff and visitors are encouraged to notify the Department of Public Safety at 231-591-5000 or call 9-1-1 of any emergency or potentially dangerous situations at the Big Rapids campus.

 The Director of Public Safety, or his designee, will access available sources of information from campus administrative staff and local authorities to confirm the existence of the danger and will be responsible for initiating the institution's response and for marshaling the appropriate local emergency response authorities for assistance.
 Depending on the nature of the emergency, other University departments may be involved in the confirmation process.